babinyurii/recan_gui/README.md

 # recan_gui

-Django-based web version of [recan package](https://github.com/babinyurii/recan).
+Recan_gui is a Django-based web version of recan package.

-Test version available at:  http://yuriyb.pythonanywhere.com/
+Currently the application is available at https://github.com/babinyurii/recan.

+# Guide
 ## Input files
 Input files should be multiple sequence alignments in fasta format (with extenstions: `fasta`, `fas` or `fa`).
 To upload an alignment click: `choose file` button and then `upload your alignment` button.